anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

 ### Tidy data principle

-Do not try to combine multiple variables in one cell.
+Do not try to combine multiple variables in one cell and do not put multiple observations of the same variable in the same row.
 Let's look at the following data from a survey of small mammals in a desert ecosystem.
 Different scientists have gone to the field and entered data into a spreadsheet.
 They kept track of variables like species, plot, weight, sex and date when data was collected.
 Here's an example of poor data organisation: